Here's an updated list of every Girl of the Year, including the new Girl of the Year, Kavi Sharma!

 The twelfth Girl of the Year was Isabelle Palmer.
 Being the Girl of the Year for 2014, Isabelle released on January 1, 2014 and sold out on December 21, 2014.
 Isabelle lived in Washington D.C and attended a ballet school, Anna Hart School for the Arts.
 Her sister Jade was the most popular ballerina there, and Isabelle felt like she was stuck in her shadow.
 But over the course of the series, Isabelle found her own way to shine: designing costumes.
 Isabelle was the first Girl of the Year to have three books, which were all written by the author of Mia's books, Laurence Yep.
 Isabelle's wig was designed to accommodate removable pink highlights: which I lost one month after getting Isabelle, sadly.
 Isabelle's collection also doubled as a mix-and-match line.
 In her movie, Isabelle Dances Into The Spotlight, she was played by Erin Pitt, the only Canadian to play a GOTY doll.
 Isabelle's movie also had a tie-in toy line with McDonald's.
 Isabelle's app was called Dance Studio.

 The thirteenth Girl of the Year was Grace Thomas.
 Being the Girl of the Year for 2015, Grace released on January 1, 2015 and sold out on December 30, 2015.
 Grace was born on September 17, 2005 and lived in the fictional town of Bentwick, Massachusetts.
 She had a passion for baking and helping out in her grandparent's bakery, but her summer plans got turned on their head when her mom took Grace to Paris since her Aunt Sophie was on bed rest and needed help in her French bakery.
 While in Paris, Grace befriended her cousin Sylvie and found a business idea: making French treats in America with her friends.
 Grace's three books were written by Mary Casanova, and she was the first GOTY to have no illustrations in her books, which was kept by the GOTYs for the rest of the 2010s.
-Grace had a unique freckle pattern, and her collection featured the $500 French Bakery- the most expensive AG item of all time so far.
-In her movie, Grace Stirs Up Success, Grace was played by Olivia Rodrigo in her first role, who went on to find success in Disney productions.
+Grace had a unique freckle pattern, and her collection featured the $500 French Bakery- the most expensive AG item of all time for four years.
+In her movie, Grace Stirs Up Success, Grace was played by Olivia Rodrigo in her first role, who went on to find success as a pop star in 2021.
 Grace's app was called Sweet Shop.

 The fourteenth Girl of the Year was Lea Clark.
 Being the Girl of the Year for 2016, Lea released on January 1, 2016 (the first GOTY I got on 1/1!) and sold out on December 19, 2016.
 Lea was born on August 14, 2005 and was an adventurous aspiring photographer living in St. Louis, Missouri.
 When she went to Brazil to visit her brother, who was studying abroad, Lea learned to face any fears she may had, as well as understanding wildlife a little bit more than she used to.
 Lea's first two books were written by Lisa Yee, who wrote the Kanani series, while her third book was written by both Yee and Kellen Hertz, who went on to write the Tenney series.
 Lea debuted a new skin tone and was the first doll to come with a zip tie instead of neck strings.
 Her collection included three different animals where some of the proceeds went to the World Wildlife Fund.
 In her movie, Lea to the Rescue, she was played by Maggie Elizabeth Jones, who was known for her role in We Bought A Zoo.
 (I went to the Atlanta store the day before she was there for a meet and greet.
 I still regret going the wrong day.)
 Lea's app was called Born for Adventure, and I still haven't beat the last level even though it's been four years.
 That's how hard that game was.